Shanzhai: Decline

 Since the 2010s, there has been a decrease in the prevalence of shanzhai products within China.
 Although some groups and individuals do still make replica or fake versions of popular products, the growth of well-established domestic companies producing low-cost and/or high-quality electronic goods has eclipsed much of the market for counterfeit goods.
 Groups that do counterfeit domestic companies are also often subject to legal repercussions for their actions, while the counterfeiting of foreign goods is much more difficult to prosecute.

-Another reason involved in the decline in shanzhai electronics may be related to the transition of MediaTek to producing chips for more established companies, rather than just for the general consumer market.
-During the early-2000s, many shanzhai mobile phones used MediaTek chips, since they were inexpensive and were widely available.
-This transition has made it more difficult for small groups to produce smartphones and other popular electronic products to the same extent that was possible in the early-2000s.
+Another reason involved in the decline in shanzhai electronics may be related to the transition of MediaTek to producing chips for more established companies such as Xiaomi and Oppo, rather than just for the general consumer market.
+During the 2000s, many shanzhai mobile phones used MediaTek chips, since they were inexpensive and were widely available.
+This transition has made it more difficult for small groups to produce smartphones and other popular electronic products to the same extent that was possible from 2003.

-Notable brands
+Brands

+Shanzhai manufacturers are often attuned to the local market and add features to their products consistent with local needs.
+The addition of these grassroots features has helped shanzhai manufacturers increase the public's perception of their legitimacy.